emacs-exordium/exordium/README.md

 ### Configuration profiling

-M-x `emacs-init-time` shows the time Emacs took to start.
-You can profile the configuration using this command (this example is for OS X):
+<kbd>M-x emacs-init-time</kbd> shows the time Emacs took to start.
+You can profile the
+configuration using this command (this example is for OS X):

 ```bash